 This may come as a surprise to many readers, but the idea of a Rapture is nowhere to be found in scripture.
 Even so, since the Rapture has become a part of popular Christian culture, we have many associations with the belief: peoples clothes left on the floor, cribs emptied, unmanned cars careen off the road, planes fall out of the sky, all while those left behind wonder where these people went.
 Meanwhile, Christians have been rescued from a world that is about to face a seven-year Tribulation.
 Yet, despite how culturally popular this belief is, most Christian churches and Biblical scholars condemn Rapture theology as a distortion of Christian faith.

-The biggest problem with the Rapture is that it promotes a mentality that highly resembles a first-century church heretical belief: Gnosticism.
-The Rapture makes this world evil, and some “other” “spiritual” world, good.
-The Rapture teaches a high form a Gnosticism by teaching the church to wait for some mystical, secret escape from this earth, rather than living here and making this world a better place.
+The biggest problem with the idea of the Rapture is that it promotes a mentality that highly resembles a first-century church heretical belief: Gnosticism.
+The Rapture makes this world evil, and some other “spiritual” world, good.
+The Rapture teaches a high form a Gnosticism by teaching the church to wait for some mystical, secret escape from this earth, rather than living here and making this world a better place by participating in God’s Kingdom.
 In the past, this was viewed as heresy.
+Today, it still is, it has just been popularized by fiction novels and B-movies.

 To understand where the idea of a Rapture originated from, be sure to read this article on the site.
+It was invented less than 200 years ago.
 Those that invented the Rapture did use some verses to support their view; let’s take a look at them.

 Where in Scripture is the Rapture?